Artificial Grass Infill

 Zeolite (50 lb. bags) – this is used as an infill for pet applications.
 Zeolite is primarily used as an artificial grass infill for its odor reducing capabilities.
 Zeolite is a negatively charged, honeycomb-shaped molecular structure which absorbs liquids and gases like a magnet to prevent ammonia from forming a gas.
 (The ammonia buildup in pet urine is what you typically associate with the smell.)
 This molecular structure holds the ammonia until the sodium ions found in rain water release the magnetic ability which forces the odor causing bacteria down into the ground ultimately “flushing out” the ammonia smell.
 The purity rate is the key component in the ability of the Zeolite infill to perform its intended function as an artificial grass infill.
 A maintenance item to pay attention to when using a Zeolite infill is that it is best NOT to flush your turf from a garden hose when using zeolite for urine odor control because the hose water is usually filtered and will end up being encapsulated in the Zeolite granule in lieu of the urine.

-Herofill 12/20 with Anti-Microbes (50 lb. bags) – premium product used for artificial grass lawns and artificial sports fields.
+MellowFill 12/20 with Anti-Microbes (50 lb. bags) – premium product used for artificial grass lawns and artificial sports fields.
 Strongly recommended for artificial lawn installations in pet areas.
-It is a sub-rounded silica so it doesn’t compact (a good thing) and it is not as harsh on the base of the fibers; it is encapsulated so there is no need for the Proposition 65 warning label; it is infused with an anti-microbial compound so it helps to disinfect and reduces the ammonia buildup in pet urine that causes odors.
-It also keeps artificial grass cooler to the touch than other infills such as crumb rubber and silica sand.
+MellowFill is infused with (Zinc, ZPT, ZOE) anti-fungal protection.
+This fungastatic agent inhibits growth of mildew and algae.
+This product’s unique biocide chemistry controls odors caused by mildew, mold fungus, and algae and significantly reduces the odor caused by ammonia buildup in pet urine.
+This is our highest-quality infill option so it is a little pricier than our other options.
+MellowFill also keeps artificial grass cooler to the touch than other infills such as crumb rubber and silica sand.

-Why We Believe Herofill is the Best Product
+Why We Believe MellowFill is the Best Product

-b) While Zeolite is effective at reducing pet odor, because of its mesh size it tends to be more susceptible to compaction than Herofill and is not as effective at providing ballast.
+b) While Zeolite is effective at reducing pet odor, because of its mesh size it tends to be more susceptible to compaction than MellowFill and is not as effective at providing ballast.